JohnStrunk/wahoo-results/docs/configuration.rst

     The colors can be customized by clicking on the color swatches and choosing a new color.
 Background image
-    A background image can be inserted using the "Import..." button.
+    A background image can be inserted using the :guilabel:`Import...` button.
     The image should be a 1280x720 PNG image.
-Once imported, the "image brightness" adjustment can be used to dim the image if it is too bright.
+Once imported, the :guilabel:`Image brightness` adjustment can be used to dim the image if it is too bright.

 -----